Current & Proposed Capital Projects

 July 13, 20122 – As a result of the damage incurred by the June 2021 tornado, the shelter at Windy Point Park is required a full replacement.
 The damaged shelter was removed on March 21st.
 Construction of a new shelter to be erected in the same location began on May 20th.
 Final finishes were completed and the new shelter was opened for public use on July 5th.

-June 17, 2022 – Asphalt maintenance including crack repair and sealcoating will take place at numerous park sites and pathways throughout Woodridge beginning May 11 throughout the summer months.
+June 17, 2022 – Asphalt maintenance including crack repair and sealcoating took place at numerous park sites and pathways throughout Woodridge beginning May 11 throughout the summer months.
 Parking lot closures will occur during this time.
-To date the contractor has completed the following:
+Contractors completed the following sites:

 - Orchard Hill Park Parking Lot & Path

 - Windy Point Park Path

 - Path near Janeswood Avenue

 - ComedEd Path from 63rd Street to 71st Street

 - Hawthorne Hill Woods Paths & Driveway

 - Ide’s Grove East Park Path